Not health advice. Contact your local water utility for concerns.

 Most Kansas cities have tap water that meets EPA safety standards.
 With an average score of 80/100 across 25 cities we analyzed, Kansas generally has good water quality.
 However, water quality varies by location, so check your specific city's report.

-The most common water quality concerns in Kansas include disinfection byproducts (chlorination), lead (older infrastructure), nitrates (agricultural areas).
+The most common water quality concerns in Kansas include nitrates (fertilizer and feedlot runoff), hardness and total dissolved solids, selenium and naturally occurring minerals.
 These contaminants can come from natural sources, industrial activities, or aging infrastructure.
 Review your city's specific report to see which contaminants affect your area.

 Whether you need a water filter depends on your specific location and health concerns.
 With 4 cities in Kansas showing elevated contaminant levels, residents in those areas may benefit from filtration.
 Look for filters certified by NSF/ANSI to remove the specific contaminants found in your area.